 A minor example can be found in the debut of Croatia in 1996 (having defeated defending champions Denmark by 3-0 in the group stage).
 However, they lost in the quarter-finals against Germany.

-Didn't See That Coming: Spain's win in 2008, a team till then described as Every Year They Fizzle Out.
-Extra morbidity came with the fact that Spain's coach Luis Aragonés had been the target of a smear campaign by part of the Sports press and Real Madrid fans because he had decided to not cap Real's captain Raúl González, and he answered to this pressure by ignoring it and sticking to his guns.
-Early defeats in que qualifying stage were practically cheered on and the seconds before Aragonés was booted counted.
+Didn't See That Coming: Spain's win in 2008, a team until then described as Every Year They Fizzle Out.
+Extra morbidity came with the fact that Spain's coach Luis Aragonés had been the target of a smear campaign by part of the sports press and Real Madrid fans because he had decided to not cap Real's captain Raúl González, and he answered to this pressure by ignoring it and sticking to his guns.
+Early defeats in the qualifying stage were practically cheered on and the seconds before Aragonés was booted counted.
 So when Spain unexpectedly beat Italy on penalties in the quarter-finals, the country was in shock.
 By the time Casillas lifted the trophy, everyone had apparently forgotten that there was even a player called Raúl.

 Golden Path: In terms of a team winning all games before the title - i.e. no draws, losses or winning on penalties - only the hosts France in 1984 achieved it, with 5 victories (but one of them in extra-time).